Psychological Assessment and Testing

 Psychological evaluations are used in the same way.
 Tests and other assessment tools help your Psychiatric Associates provider make a diagnosis so he or she can develop a plan for your treatment.

 For more information about the types of assessments and testing available, please call (319) 356-6352 or complete the Request an Appointment form online.
+We have offices in Cedar Rapids, Iowa City, and North Liberty Iowa.
+Telehealth services are also available.

 More About Psychological Testing